Pre-Application Process for NICHD Network Multisite Clinical Research

 • The submitting investigator will be asked to participate in network steering committee meetings and other network activities as it pertains to the proposed project only.

-• The actual proposed budget will be developed as part of this pre-application process with the input of the network.
+• The final proposed budget will be developed as part of this pre-application process with the input of the network.

-• A non-network PI may propose additional sites (including those of another network) to participate in the project and those sites will initially be vetted as part of this development process.
+• A non-network PI may propose additional sites (including those of another network) to participate in the project.

-• The approved concept proposal must be shared with the Network Community Engagement Board for their input prior to submitting the grant application.
+• The approved concept proposal must be shared with the Network Community Engagement Board for their input prior to submitting the grant application (once the Community Engagement Board is established for the network).

 • Applications proposing to assess maternal or pediatric therapeutic interventions are encouraged to utilize the many resources available via NICHD’s MPRINT Hub.
 Those resources include, but are not limited to the: